-235. The figure below shows several indicators of alcohol-related harm in the borough and at national level.
+- 11.2.4 Overall, the trend has seen broadly defined alcohol hospital admissions in Bedford grow faster than the England average.
+They have now overtaken the national average.
+2018-19 saw the largest jump in admissions over the past ten years in the borough. - 11.2.5 The figure below shows several indicators of alcohol-related harm in the borough and at national level 7.
 Most of these aren't related to the Licensing Act's four licensing objectives, but within this there will be some deaths due to accidents or assault / murders where alcohol was a factor.
 Overall, Bedford has several indicators where it has lower than national average indicators.
 However, the alcohol-related mortality indicator is above national average.

-Figure 32 Alcohol-related harm indicators in the borough 2021
+Figure 35: Alcohol-related harm indicators in the borough 2016-18